igorski/efflux-tracker/README.md

-editormodule.activeStep/activeInstrument > should become selected step/instrument (setters and mapped getters too)! activeInstrument > name activeChannel across the app currentMeasure SHOULD BE REPLACED WITH activePattern (these wre tracked twice!?) store.setOverlay() -> should indicate its a modal component
+editormodule.activeStep/activeInstrument > should become selected step/instrument (setters and mapped getters too)! activeInstrument > name activeChannel across the app currentMeasure SHOULD BE REPLACED WITH activePattern (these wre tracked twice!?)

 animate pattern input on switch editormodule -> active/step/instrument should be renamed to reflect they are being edited